 Mix together the 1 1/2 teaspoons of yeast, 1 teaspoon of sugar and 2 tablespoons of the warm water.
 Let rest for 5 minutes.
-Combine the flour and salt in a separate large mixing bowl.
+Combine 2 cups of flour and 1 1/2 teaspoons of salt in a separate large mixing bowl.
 Make a well in the middle and mix 1 tablespoon of oil, 1/4 cup of yogurt, and yeast mixture.

 Slowly add the rest of the water and mix with your hands.
 The dough should feel very sticky; if it seems too dry or stiff, add a more water a spoonful at a time.

 Tip the dough out onto a lightly floured surface.
 Knead for 5 minutes or until you can shape it into a smooth ball.